erikescher/portulock-keyserver/README.md

 ```

 ### Aggregator
-The configuration for the Aggregator service consists of a map containing special con-
+The configuration for the Aggregator service consists of a map containing special configuration for domains with known
-figuration for domains with known keyservers and CAs followed by a set of fallbacks
-that will be applied if no domain specific configuration can be found.
+keyservers and CAs followed by a set of fallbacks that will be applied if no domain specific configuration can be found.

 For each entry (both in the special domains and fallbacks) a set of keyservers can be
 defined and the administrator can choose whether to use WKD.
 The server will retrieve